kiali/openshift-servicemesh-plugin/README.md

 # If necessary, make sure you change the "API_PROXY" value in .env.development so it points to your Kiali Server URL
 # vi .env.development

+# Copy the plugin-config.json file into the "dist" folder to emulate the ConfigMap in a local environment
+# This config file is empty today so is not really needed.
+This is here for future enhancement.
+# cp plugin-config.json dist
 ```

 ### Run The Plugin and OpenShift Console Locally